NEUROIMAGING / DSA

 - the patient should be fasting (> 4h, except for acute interventions)

-- secure adequate hydration (nephropathy prevention)
+- ensure adequate hydration (nephropathy prevention)

 - insert an intravenous cannula and urinary catheter